Police Foundations

 PFP2031 Mental Health in Law Enforcement

 Having a basic understanding of mental illness and the symptoms of different mental illnesses prepares law enforcement personnel to better deal with potential issues relating to oneself and others.
-Students explore a 'best practices' approach to mental health care through learning activities that encompass practical theory, new developments in the field of law enforcement, problem solving and group interaction.
+Students explore a best practices approach to mental health care through learning activities that encompass practical theory, new developments in the field of law enforcement, problem solving and group interaction.
 Students examine the value of self-care for first responders and develop strategies to support wellness of self and colleagues.
 Students gain a perspective on principles of mental health, disorders and behaviour management, as well as the mental health system and evidence-based practice.
 Students identify the signs of mental illness and provide initial help to clients facing mental health problems or crises following the guidelines of the Ontario Mental Health Act.

 This course is part of a complete program of study, individual course registration is not available.